HamzaAlam-1/CLI-Budget-Tracker-Python-/README.md

 I built a simple command-line budget tracker that allows users to:

-Add income and expenses
+-Add income and expenses

-View transaction history
+-View transaction history

-Calculate total balance
+-Calculate total balance

-Persist data in a JSON file
+-Persist data in a JSON file

 I used an AI coding tool (Claude Code) to help scaffold the file structure, refactor logic into clean functions, and improve input validation.